mouhamaddev/django-async-framework/docs/about.md

 ## License

-DAF is released under the **BSD 3-Clause License**, a permissive open-source license that allows you to freely use, modify, and distribute the software with minimal restrictions.
+Django Async Framework is released under the **BSD 3-Clause License**, a permissive open-source license that allows you to freely use, modify, and distribute the software with minimal restrictions.
 See the [LICENSE](https://opensource.org/licenses/BSD-3-Clause) file for details.

 ## Contributing